San Antonio Child Support Lawyer

-Every parent is obligated to financially support their child – even if the parents are unmarried or divorced.
-Calculating and awarding child support is an integral part of a divorce if you have children with your spouse.
-You’ll also face this situation if you and the other parent of your child are not married.
+Every parent is obligated to financially support their child—even if they are unmarried or divorced.
+Calculating and awarding child support is integral to a divorce if you have children with your spouse.
+You’ll also face this situation if you and your child's other parent are not married.

-Regardless of the circumstances of your situation, our child support lawyer in San Antonio is here to help.
+Regardless of your situation, our child support attorney in San Antonio is here to help.
 At The Law Office of Derek S. Ritchie, PLLC, we put years of legal experience to work for parents navigating the murky waters of a child support dispute.
 When you choose our family law firm, you can rest assured that your case is in good hands.

 Calculating Child Support in Texas

 In Texas, your custody order will directly impact the amount of child support you pay or receive.
-Most of the time, it’s the non-custodial parent – the parent who spends the least amount of time with the child – who is required to pay child support.
+Most of the time, it’s the non-custodial parent—the parent who spends the least time with the child—who is required to pay child support.

 Child support awards are calculated based on the non-custodial parent’s income.
 Parents can agree to pay more than the amount calculated by the state’s guidelines and formula, but they cannot arrange to pay less.
 If the parents cannot agree on an amount, the court will decide and order payments.